Show All Answers

 To report neighborhood flooding, please contact the Municipal Utilities Department at 515-963-3520.

-If your vehicle has sustained a flat tire or damage on roads within Ankeny city limits, please contact the City Clerk's office at City Hall at 515-965-6400 for information on filing a claim.
+If your vehicle has sustained a flat tire or damage on roads within Ankeny city limits, please contact the City Manager's Office at 515-965-6400 for information on filing a claim.

 Before filing a report, please be aware that the Iowa Department of Transportation is responsible for damaged sustained along state highways.
 This includes: